evalene20/PalindromeCheckerApp/README.md

 By completing this project, you will:

-- Understand how data structures are used in real applications
+- Understand string manipulation in Java
-- Gain hands-on experience in designing scalable systems
+- Learn multiple approaches to solve the same problem
-- Learn when and why to use specific data structures
+- Gain experience with stacks and algorithm optimization
-- Improve problem-solving and software design skills
+- Improve logical thinking and coding efficiency

 ---